vercel/commerce/README.md

 If you succeeded building a provider, submit a PR with a valid demo and we'll review it asap.

+## Deploying to Vercel
+Once you have forked this repo, you can deploy your own version on Vercel.
+Create a [new project](https://vercel.com/new) by importing your GitHub repository and configuring some Build and Output Settings:
+1. Choose `Next.js` for the framework preset
+2. Set the build command to `yarn build`
+3. Set the output directory to `site/.next`

 ## Contribute

 Our commitment to Open Source can be found [here](https://vercel.com/oss).